-Mechanical oscillations are a special case of the mechanical motion of a mass point at which the point moves in a limited area around the equilibrium position.
-The equilibrium position is instead stable equilibrium, which does not point to any tangible resultant force.
+Mechanical oscillations are a special case of mechanical motion of a mass point, where the point moves in a limited range around the equilibrium position.
+The equilibrium position is instead a stable equilibrium, which does not point to any noticeable resultant force.
 We choose (if possible) the center of the coordinate system to the equilibrium position.
-Then the position vector of a particle is the same as a deviation from the equilibrium position.
+Then the position vector of a particle is equal to the deviation from the equilibrium position.

-When repeated oscillations periodically, i.e. repeated if all the physical quantities characterizing the oscillatory motion (position, speed, acceleration), this is a periodic and if the the time course id described by sine (or cosine), also called harmonics oscillations.
-System that performs mechanical oscillations, called an oscillator.
+If oscillations are repeated periodically, that is, if all the physical quantities that characterize the oscillatory motion (position, velocity, acceleration) are repeated, this is a periodic and if the time course id described by sine (or cosine), also called harmonics oscillations.
+A system that performs mechanical oscillations is called an oscillator.

-Force is the cause of every movement.
-The cause of oscillatory motion is so-called directive (elastic) force.
-Mechanical oscillations do not exist without this force.
+Force is the cause of all motion.
+The cause of oscillatory motion is the so-called directed (elastic) force.
+Without this force, mechanical oscillations do not exist.

-We divided oscillations by the action of forces to this basic cases:
+We have divided oscillations by the action of forces into these basic cases:

-Free oscillations occur where there is active only directive force.
-(Amplitude of its free oscillation is constant, oscillation is exactly periodic.)
+Free oscillations occur where there is only a directing force active.
+(The amplitude of its free oscillation is constant, the oscillation is exactly periodic).

-Damped oscillations occur where there is stil active damping force in addition directive forces and already no other.
-(Damping force can be friction, resistance of the environment, etc.) Damped oscillations are almost periodic – so-called quaziperiodic (Amplitude decreasing with time).
+Damped oscillations occur where there is still active damping force in addition to directive forces and already no other.
+(Damping force can be friction, resistance of environment, etc.) Damped oscillations are almost periodic – so called quazi-periodic (amplitude decreases with time).

-Forced oscillations occur where there is active except directive and damping forces even an external excitation force.
-(Amplitude of the oscillator depends on the frequency of its free oscillations and excitation frequency.)
+Forced oscillations occur where there is an external excitation force in addition to the directing and damping forces.
+(The amplitude of the oscillator depends on the frequency of its free oscillations and the excitation frequency.)

-Directive force is determined by the "elasticity" of the spring in case of the spring oscillator.
-This force is directly proportional to the elongation of the spring, thus deflection of the oscillator.
-However, the force direction opposite to the direction of deflection - spring acts against deflection (it tries to return system to the equilibrium position).
+In the case of the spring oscillator, the guiding force is determined by the "elasticity" of the spring.
+This force is directly proportional to the extension of the spring, i.e. to the deflection of the oscillator.
+However, the direction of the force is opposite to the direction of the deflection – the spring acts against the deflection (it tries to return the system to the equilibrium position).

 (1)